lcsc/nczarrgenerator/README.md

       nczarrgenerator
     ```

-4. Create the script `sedi.py` to generate the SEDI zarr with the following content:
+4. Create the script `sedi.py` in `~/sedi` directory to generate the SEDI zarr with the following content:

     ```python
     import warnings